vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/2_The_Mantra_Purusha_and_Shakti_Mantras/07_The_Vowels_the_Prime_Vibrations_of_Consciousness.md

 9 A is Ananta, the infinite, endless or boundless, an-anta.
 It is akshara, the primal letter, the central point, the undecaying a-kshara.
 It is Agni, the primal fire, the indestructible, a-gni, the inner guide ag-ni.

 10 The Sanskrit long vowel-À serves as a prefix to intensify or to reverse the meaning of the words it is added to.
 For example, nanda means joy, Ànanda means bliss.
-Gacchati means "he goes", àgacchati means "he comes."
+Gacchati means "he goes", āgacchati means "he comes."

 11 Particularly what is called the Jivatman.